wavebeem/bread-n-butter/docs/api.md

 This should be returned inside custom parsers.

-### context.withLocation(location)
+### context.moveTo(location)

 Returns a new context using the provided source location.
-When manually invoking multiple parsers, you should write code like this:

 See [actionResult.merge](#actionResult.merge) for an example.